nikola3794/normal-clustering-nerf/README.md

 3. The following files contained in ```code_root/datasets/hypersim_src/metadata/``` should be copied to the Hypersim root ```d_root/```: ```hypersim_A_scenes.json```; ```hypersim_B_scenes.json```; ```hypersim_C_scenes.json```; ```all_scenes_metadata.json```; ```most_scenes_list.json```; ```scene_boundaries.json```; ```scene_semantic_classes.json```; ```metadata_camera_parameters.csv```.

 ### ScanNet
-1. Download prepared scenes available at [this repo](https://github.com/zju3dv/manhattan_sdf), and place them into the data root of the ScanNet dataset.
+1. Download prepared scenes available at [this repo](https://github.com/zju3dv/manhattan_sdf), and place them into the root of the ScanNet dataset directory.

 ### Replica
-1. Download pre-rendered scenes available at [this repo](https://github.com/Harry-Zhi/semantic_nerf), and place them into the data root of the ScanNet dataset.
+1. Download pre-rendered scenes available at [this repo](https://github.com/Harry-Zhi/semantic_nerf), and place them into the root of the Replica dataset directory.

 # Train
 Under preparation...